navanchauhan/My-Website-Swift/Content/posts/2019-12-16-TensorFlow-Polynomial-Regression.md

 ### Creating Random Data

-Even though in this tutorial we will use a Position Vs Salary datasset, it is important to know how to create synthetic data
+Even though in this tutorial we will use a Position Vs Salary dataset, it is important to know how to create synthetic data

-To create 50 values spaced evenly between 0 and 50, we use NumPy's linspace funtion
+To create 50 values spaced evenly between 0 and 50, we use NumPy's linspace function

 `linspace(lower_limit, upper_limit, no_of_observations)`